lassepe/PrioritizedConstraintsMPC.jl/README.md

 - TASK 1: Implement a quadratic cost function that penalizes the distance to the goal position.
 - TASK 2: Implement the solver constructor.
 More details on sub-steps in `src/solver.jl`
 - TASK 3: Invoke your solver in a receding-horizon fashion.

+Submit your solution by opening a pull request to this repository.

 ## Other tips: